DesyncTheThird/corne-keymap/readme.md

 ---
 ### Details

 Only the keys listed above are tracked (including those from combos).
-Pressing any other key resets the key to the default `Non-Alpha` state, i.e., `OSM Shift`/`THE`.
+Pressing any other key resets the key to the default `Non-Alpha` state (i.e. `OSM Shift`).

 > `a 1 [Rep]` produces `a 1 the`.